dscov-tutorials/how-to-pr/git-text-content.md

 Design
 Git's design was inspired by BitKeeper and Monotone.[38][39]
 Git was originally designed as a low-level version-control system engine, on top of which others could write front ends, such as Cogito or StGIT.[39]
 The core Git project has since become a complete version-control system that is usable directly.[40]
 While strongly influenced by BitKeeper, Torvalds deliberately avoided conventional approaches, leading to a unique design.[41]

+### List of Git Names (Not sure where original list is...)
+1. "Upleasant Person"
+1. "Global Information Tracker"
+1. "Goddamn Idiotic Truckload of Sh*t"
+1. "Useless Person/Entity"

 ## Characteristics